trailheadapps/dreamhouse-lwc/README.md

 ## Installing Dreamhouse using an Unlocked Package

-1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 prerelease org, enable My Domain, and deploy it to all users.
+1. [Sign up](https://developer.salesforce.com/signup) for a Developer Edition (DE) org.

+2. Enable MyDomain in your DE org.
+Instructions to do this are [here](https://trailhead.salesforce.com/modules/identity_login/units/identity_login_my_domain).

-2. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000YGYTIA4) to install the Dreamhouse unlocked package in your Spring '19 pre-release org.
+3. Click [this link](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000YGYTIA4) to install the Dreamhouse unlocked package in your DE org.

-3. Select **Install for All Users**
+4. Select **Install for All Users**

-4. In App Launcher, select the Dreamhouse app.
+5. In App Launcher, select the Dreamhouse app.

-5. Click the **Settings** tab and click the **Import Data** button in the **Sample Data Import** component.
+6. Click the **Settings** tab and click the **Import Data** button in the **Sample Data Import** component.

 ## Optional Installation Instructions